Bryan Battle: Dirty Boxing

 On August 22, 2025, it was reported that Battle had signed with Mike Perry's "Dirty Boxing" promotion to compete at DBX 3 on August 29, 2025 against Derik de Freitas.
 Battle won the bout via technical knockout in just 56 seconds.

 Battle faced Nicholas Kohring on 30 October, 2025, at DBX 4.
 He won the bout by technical knockout in the first round in 48 seconds.

 Professional Fighters League

 On September 5, 2025, it was announced that Battle signed a multi-year contract with the Professional Fighters League (PFL).

+Battle faced former Bellator Middleweight Champion Johnny Eblen on March 28, 2026 at PFL Pittsburgh.
+He lost the fight via a rear-naked choke in round one.

+Battle faced Dalton Rosta in the main event on August 7, 2026, at PFL Charlotte.
+He won the fight via split decision.